scalabli/quo/README.md

 Column width

-In situations where fields are expected to reasonably be too long to look good as a single line, :param:`column_width` can help automate word wrapping long fields.
+In situations where fields are expected to reasonably be too long to look good as a single line, parameter `column_width` can help automate word wrapping long fields.
 ```python

  from quo.table import Table